 \paragraph{Discussion.}

 To summarize, the model contains generically 2 physical modes parametrized by $\phi^{(s)} \in\cC^s$ with $\Box \phi^{(s)} = 0$ for each spin $s\geq 2$, up to the exceptional cases discussed above.
-These are ''would-be massive`` modes, i.e. they contain the $2s+1$ dof of massive spin $s$ multiplets with vanishing mass parameter, and decompose further into a series of irreducible massless spin $s$ modes in radiation gauge for $k\leq s$ as discussed in section \ref{sec:higher-spin}.
-All modes transform and mix under a higher-spin gauge invariance.
-It is hence plausible that some of these modes become massive in the interacting theory, but this remains to be clarified.
+The $\phi^{(s)}$ are ''would-be massive`` spin $s$ modes, i.e. they contain the $2s+1$ dof of massive spin $s$ multiplets with vanishing mass parameter, and they decompose further into a series of irreducible massless spin $s-k$ modes (in radiation gauge) as discussed in section \ref{sec:higher-spin}.
+These modes mix under the higher-spin gauge transformations.
+It is hence plausible that some of these modes become massive in the interacting theory, which remains to be clarified.

-Furthermore, we recall that the above Hilbert space is determined uniquely be the wavefunction on any space-like slide $H^3$, i.e. the 4-dimensional Casimir $C^2[\mso(4,1)]$ is determined on-shell by the space-like Casimir $C^2[\mso(3,1)]$.
-These statements apply also in the fully noncommutative case, and the resulting picture is therefore quite close to the usual setup in field theory, in spite of the space-time noncommutativity.
+Furthermore, we recall that at least for the regular modes, the above Hilbert space is determined uniquely be the wavefunction on any space-like slide $H^3$.
+More precisely, the 4-dimensional Casimir $C^2[\mso(4,1)]$ is determined on-shell by the space-like Casimir $C^2[\mso(3,1)]$.
+These statements apply also in the fully noncommutative case, resulting in a picture which is quite close to the usual setup in field theory.